 - In cases in which the only parent in the home, or both parents if both are living in the home, receives SSI benefits, and therefore, no adult is included in the case. - In months in which the individual is deferred or exempt from work activity participation requirements.
-(See EXAMPLE #2 below.) - In the months in which a non-head of household minor (under eighteen years of age) parent receives cash assistance.
-The count will begin when the minor reaches eighteen (18) years of age.
+(See EXAMPLE #2 below.) - In the months in which an under age 18 non-head of household minor parent receives cash assistance.
+The count will begin when the minor reaches age 18.